-SOK Marketler has made it a priority to establish long-standing ties with investors and provide accurate, up-to-date information.
-In 2020, the Company held 389 meetings, attended by senior executives, in and outside Turkey with existing or potential local, foreign, corporate, or individual investors and analysts.
+SOK Marketler has made it a priority to establish long-standing ties with investors and provide accurate, upto-date information.
+In 2021, the Company held 200 meetings, attended by senior executives, with existing or potential local, foreign, corporate, or individual investors and analysts.
 At these meetings, the operational results and performance of the Company, as well as other developments during the period, were shared with investors.

-SOK Marketler provides regular and up-to-date information to its stakeholders via its website, investor presentations, and other investor relations practices.
+SOK Marketler provides regular and up-to-date information to its stakeholders via its corporate website, investor presentations, and other investor relations practices.
 The Company also organizes live web conferences promptly after the disclosure of financial results for every quarter.

-ŞOK Marketler attends conferences and other meetings held in and outside Turkey to inform shareholders and investors.
-In 2020, the Company attended 18 conferences to this end.

-The Company's website (www.sokmarket.com.tr) is available in two languages, Turkish and English.
+ŞOK Marketler attends conferences and other meetings held in turkey or abroad to inform shareholders and investors.
+In 2021, ŞOK Marketler attended 15 conferences.
+The Company's corporate website (www.sokmarket.com.tr) is available in two languages, Turkish and English.